JamesLTaylor/QuantSA/Documentation/pages/excel/GetResults.md

 ## Arguments

-* **objectName** The name of the results object as returned by a call to another QuantSA function
+* **resultStore** (IProvidesResultStore)The results object as returned by a call to another QuantSA function
-* **resultName** The name of the result required.
-Use QSA.GetAvailableResults to get a list of all availabale results in this object.
+* **resultName** (String)The name of the result required.
+Use QSA.GetAvailableResults to get a list of all available results in this object.

 <!--HUMAN EDIT START-->